blinklet/blog-posts/Containerlat-BGP-Security/containerlab-bgp-security.md

-% Using Containerlab to Demonstrate BGP Security Using RPKI and RIR Databases
+# Using Containerlab to Demonstrate BGP Security Using RPKI and RIR Databases

-In this post, I will show you how to use [Containerlab](https://containerlab.dev/) to build a realistic lab environment consisting of a multi-AS topology with routers running the [Free Range Routing (FRR)](https://frrouting.org/) stack in which you can experiment with BGP security mechanisms.
+In this post, I will show you how to use [Containerlab](https://containerlab.dev/) to build a realistic lab environment consisting of a multi-AS topology with routers running the [Free Range Routing (FRR)](https://frrouting.org/) stack.
+I will use this emulated network to experiment with BGP security mechanisms.

 I last reviewed Containerlab five years ago in 2021, and it has evolved significantly since then.
 This post will also highlight the features that make Containerlab an excellent choice for building BGP security labs.

-You will learn how to:
+This post will show how to:

 - Set up a multi-AS topology with routers running the [Free Range Routing (FRR)](https://frrouting.org/) stack
 - Emulate an RIR database to support our network scenario and use RIR database information for prefix filtering